ember-learn/guides-source/guides/release/reference/syntax-conversion-guide.md

 ## Angle Bracket Syntax

-The [Angle Bracket Syntax](https://github.com/emberjs/rfcs/blob/master/text/0311-angle-bracket-invocation.md) is an alternative style of invoking components in templates.
-The difference between the Angle Bracket Syntax and the Classic Invocation Syntax is purely syntactical and does not affect the semantics of invoking a component.
+The [angle bracket invocation syntax (ABIS)](https://github.com/emberjs/rfcs/blob/master/text/0311-angle-bracket-invocation.md) is an alternative style of invoking components in templates.
+The difference between ABIS and classic invocation syntax (CIS) is syntactical and does not affect the semantics of invoking a component.

-**Classical Invocation Syntax:**
+Classic invocation syntax may also be referred to as curly invocation syntax.

+**Classic invocation syntax:**
 ```handlebars
 {{site-header user=this.user class=(if this.user.isAdmin "admin")}}
 ```

-**Angle Bracket Syntax:**
+**Angle bracket invocation syntax:**
 ```handlebars
 <SiteHeader @user={{this.user}} @class={{if this.user.isAdmin "admin"}} />
 ```

 Consider the example above, the `site-header` component is represented in both the Classical Invocation and Angle Bracket syntax to illustrate the differences between them.

-As the syntax name suggests, the Angle Bracket Syntax replaces the outside curly braces `{{}}` with angle brackets `<>` and capitalizes the component name instead of having it be lowercase dash delimited.
+As the name suggests, ABIS replaces the outside curly braces `{{}}` with angle brackets `<>` and capitalizes the component name instead of having it be lowercase dash delimited.

 While the Angle Bracket Syntax may remind you of HTML elements, it comes with differentiating features such as using the `@` syntax for passing in arguments which sets it apart from traditional HTML elements easily.